-- 1. Employees must certify, on an annual basis, that they are unable to obtain healthcare coverage from another source. - 2.
-Premium contributions must be paid.
-(Rates are subject to increase.)

-Note: COBRA continuation benefits may be available when holdover benefits have been exhausted.
+- 1. Employees must certify, on an annual basis, that they are unable to obtain healthcare coverage from another source. - Premium contributions must be paid.
+(Rates are subject to increase each plan year).
+Note: COBRA coverage may be available when holdover benefits have been exhausted.